gafemoyano/gafemoyano11ty/src/en/posts/not-every-bug-is-worth-fixing.md

 The conversation would go something like this:

-- **What do you mean you're not going to fix it?
+- _What do you mean you're not going to fix it?
 SOMEBODY just sent me a screenshot of an error, it mu st be fixed!
-We can't let this happen again!**
+We can't let this happen again!_
-- **Why?** I would respond, **it's just that one person.
-Let's wait and see if it happens to someone else.
-Or maybe 10 other people, then we can see if it's worth fixing.**
+- _Why?_ I would respond, _it's just that one person.
+Let's wait and see if it happens again to a couple more people then we can see if it's **worth** fixing._

-I'd say that 90% of the time it didn't end up happening.
-The bug didn't go anywhere, but it probably wasn't on a hot path on the application.
-It just wasn't that bad.
+I'd say that 90% of the time it wasn't.
+The bug did exist, but it probably wasn't on a hot path on the application.
+It just wasn't **that** bad.
 Maybe it would come up later and get fixed down the line if it, but I certainly didn't need to look at it right away.

-As a founder, it was easy for me to say no to bugs.
+As a founder, it was easy for me to say **no** to bugs and challenge the status quo.
 But as the team grew, I wanted them to have the same benefit.
-Sure, we established a process around it, but as a general rule \*\*no bug was urgent.
+Sure, we established a process around it, but as a general rule **no bug was urgent**.
 I believe this allowed us to focus on bigger, more ambitious projects even if it meant that bugs had to wait a bit more to get fixed, or maybe didn't get fixed at all.

 In my experience, people tend to treat all bugs as emergencies.
 But really, few of them are and even fewer require an immediate response.
 I believe there's two arguments to support that claim.
 The first one is that fixing bugs is _expensive_ for you and your team, probably much more than you realize.
 The second one, is that **it's probably not that big of a deal**.